rust-lang/rust-wiki-backup/Note-testsuite.md

 * Run without parallelism: `make check RUST_TEST_TASKS=1` - This can make it easier to understand failure output.
 * Build and test std without re-bootstrapping: `make check-stage1-std NO_REBUILD=1` - This makes the build/test cycle **much** faster.
 (Note: `NO_REBUILD` can also prevent compile tests from being rebuilt.
 If you want to rebuild those but not the compiler, look for files with the `.ok` extension in the `tmp` subdirectory and remove the appropriate ones.)

 These options can be combined.
-For instance, `make check CHECK_XFAILS=1 TESTNAME=test/run-pass/foobar.rs` runs the xfailed test `foobar.rs` in the `run-pass` directory.
+For instance, `make check CHECK_IGNORED=1 TESTNAME=test/run-pass/foobar.rs` runs the ignored test `foobar.rs` in the `run-pass` directory.

 ## Language and compiler tests